Creating pathways to high-paying tech jobs that will break down barriers for women and underrepresented people of color.

 Here’s how the program works:

-- We will select 10 finalists who will begin the Techdegree course on June 19, 2017.
-This six month course can be done at times that are more convenient for the student (evenings, weekends, lunch breaks, etc) and typically takes about one hour per day.
+- We will select 10 finalists who will begin the Techdegree course on June 20, 2018.
+This nine month course can be done at times that are more convenient for the student (evenings, weekends, lunch breaks, etc) and typically takes about two to three hours per day.
 This way they can continue to support their loved ones, while learning.

 - Folks in the program will be mentored on a weekly basis